aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-fields/inserting-fields/_index.md

 - Specify whether the user response should be received once per a mail merge operation
 - Specify the prompt text (the title of the prompt window).

 For more details, please refer to [FieldAsk Class API reference](http://www.aspose.com/docs/display/wordsnet/Aspose.Words.Fields.FieldAsk+Class).
-The code example given below demonstrates how to Add an ASK Field using DOM to a Paragraph in Document.
+The code example given below shows how to Add an ASK Field using DOM to a Paragraph in Document.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Fields-InsertASKFieldWithoutDocumentBuilder-InsertASKFieldWithoutDocumentBuilder.cpp" >}}